-A mix-in is a Scala trait, which sets parameters for specific system components, as well as enabling instantiation and wiring of the relevant system components to system buses.
-The naming convention for an additive mix-in is Has<YourMixin>.
-This is shown in the MySoC class where things such as HasPeripherySerial connect a RTL component to a bus and expose signals to the top-level.
+The naming convention for an additive mixin or trait is CanHave<YourMixin>.
+This is shown in the Top class where things such as CanHavePeripherySerial connect a RTL component to a bus and expose signals to the top-level.

 Additional References